moshix/IBM1401/README.md

 This is an emulator for the venerable IBM 1401 mainframe computer of the early 60s.

-It is written in S/360 assembler and assembles with some (for me) unresolvable problems with the Waterloo University Assembler G for  MVS 3.8.
+It is written in S/360 assembler and assembles with the Waterloo University Assembler G for  MVS 3.8.
 You can find the Assembler G here: http://www.jaymoseley.com/hercules/compilers/list_of.htm#ASMG27A

 The original code we had on this repo didn't assemble cleanly.
 After work from Bernard Murphy, Gerard Postpischil and others it now cleanly assembles.